Help with your Employee Handbook from a Certified Employment Attorney / Lawyer – Employer Guide

 Many employers are under the mistaken belief that just because the law permits an employer to hire or fire for any reason (this is known as the “employment-at-will doctrine”), that the employer does not need to have an employee handbook.
 This is an incorrect view of employment law, because, even though the employment at will doctrine does provide a lot of flexibility to the employer, it is not absolute.
 This means that the employer must still follow all laws rules and regulations concerning employment, and it also means that the employer can not terminate an employee if the reason for the termination is retaliatory based on the employee complaining or reporting something that is legally protected.

 An employee handbook is not difficult to have done properly.
-Our law firm charges $500 to discuss with you your legal needs, review your existing handbook and policies, and provide legal comments and legal feedback to help make your employee handbook consistent with best practices, and the current state of the law.
-If you need an employment handbook drafted from scratch, the cost is only $750 which includes the initial consult cost.
+Our law firm charges $300 for an initial consultation to discuss your legal needs, review your existing handbook and policies, and provide legal comments and legal feedback to help make your employee handbook consistent with best practices, and the current state of the law.
+If you need an employment handbook drafted from scratch, the cost is only $750.

 In sum, there are many benefits of having an Employee Handbook.
 These benefits include: